 In addition to this, a tripod allows you to frame the scene more accurately, follow your subject more easily, and create stunning footage where you slowly pan from one side of the scene to the other.

-Another kind of videography that requires a tripod is time-lapse photography.
-A time-lapse is a series of hundreds or thousands of photos taken over several minutes or hours.
+If you want to shoot a time lapse on iPhone, you’ll need to use a tripod.
+A time lapse video is a series of hundreds or thousands of photos taken over several minutes or hours.
 Once captured, the images are automatically edited together and exported as a video file.

 Mount your iPhone on a tripod, point it at the scene you want to capture, then press the red button.
 Now everything that’s moving in front of your iPhone will be recorded as hundreds of still photos.